NIM4-ASR: Towards Efficient, Robust, and Customizable Real-Time LLM-Based ASR: Introduction

 \begin{itemize}[leftmargin=*] \item \textbf{Principled multi-stage training paradigm.} We propose a principled multi-stage training paradigm that reduces the modality gap and preserves module-specific functional specialization for improved efficiency and robustness.
 We further introduce an ASR-specialized RL stage, which brings additional gains in recognition accuracy and hallucination mitigation.

-\item \textbf{Optimized streaming support.} We cultivate the encoder's native streaming capability from pre-training and introduce a decoupled streaming inference strategy that separates encoder and LLM execution.
-The inference strategy is further complemented by an incremental context extension mechanism for efficient KV-cache reuse.
+\item \textbf{Optimized streaming support.} We cultivate the encoder's native streaming capability from pre-training and introduce a decoupled streaming inference strategy that separates encoder and LLM execution, enabling both responsive real-time transcription and stable final outputs.

 \item \textbf{Phoneme-level RAG for hotword customization.} Building on Fun-ASR, we improve the phoneme-level retrieval algorithm with an emphasis on retrieval precision and latency, enabling million-scale hotword customization with sub-millisecond retrieval latency while preserving high retrieval precision.